 Why do we care about fatigue or what causes it?
-Most cyclists are masochists, and nothing is really more important than understanding and ultimately prolonging the onset of fatigue.
+Most cyclists are masochists, and nothing is more important than understanding and ultimately prolonging the onset of fatigue.
 At its core, every race or ride at some point comes down to how much pain and suffering you can put up with.
 If we understand the contributing causes of fatigue better, we then determine and optimize the training adaptations needed to extend our limits and improve our performance.

 We will go with these rough definitions of fatigue and exhaustion as they relate to our interest in cycling:

-Fatigue: Sensations of tiredness and associated decrements in muscular performance and function.
+Fatigue: sensations of tiredness and associated decrements in muscular performance and function.
 This can generally be thought of as a safety mechanism to prevent harm within your body.

-Exhaustion: The point of voluntary termination of exercise at a particular workload.
+Exhaustion: the point of voluntary termination of exercise at a particular workload.